 All medical and mental health services are confidential at Cornell Health, and health care records are completely separate from all other university records.
 Cornell Health staff members confer with one another as needed to provide integrated care for you; in the event of your treatment at Cayuga Medical Center or another hospital, the hospital and Cornell Health will share relevant health information for continuity of care.
 Otherwise, Cornell Health will not release any information about you without your written permission, except as authorized or required by law, or in our judgment as necessary to protect you or others from a serious threat to health or safety.
 Review Cornell Health's Notice of Privacy Practices for more information.

 Cornell Health uses an electronic health records system, which provides a patient portal to facilitate secure communication.

-All students enrolled in Winter Session are required to complete Cornell's Health History Form to comply with state and federal laws, as well as with university policy.
-Please print and mail this completed form to:
+All students enrolled in Winter Session are required to complete Cornell's health history form to comply with state and federal laws, as well as with university policy.

 Students from countries where TB is prevalent must receive Tuberculin (TB) screening at Cornell Health.
 (See health history form for country list.)

 Students taking six or more hours must provide documentation verifying that they have met the university's immunization requirements.